Cheetah (1989 film): Plot

-LA siblings Ted and Susan Johnson join their parents in Kenya where their father, Earl, works at a NASA tracking station, and their mother, Jean, works at a clinic.
-Ted’s dreams of roughing it on the Savannah are squashed when their mother leads him into a house that looks like it belongs in Pasadena, California.
-Although she forbids her children to explore, Ted and Susan sneak out to a nearby watering hole, where they meed a friendly Masai boy named Morogo.
+Los Angeles siblings Ted and Susan Johnson join their parents in Kenya where their father, Earl, works at a NASA tracking station, and their mother, Jean, works at a clinic.
+Ted's dreams of roughing it on the Savannah are squashed when their mother leads him into a house that looks like it belongs in Pasadena, California.
+Although she forbids her children to explore, Ted and Susan sneak out to a nearby watering hole, where they meet a friendly Masai boy named Morogo.
 Morogo shows the siblings the wildlife of Kenya and they teach him how to play video games.
 One day, their mother comes home to discover Morogo in her home and they convince their parents that Morogo will keep them safe, which their parents reluctantly agree.

-One day, Ted kicks a soccer ball over a barrier and it lands against a sleeping rhino.
-Morogo sneaks up on the animal, retrieves the ball, and places a small stone on the rhino’s side.
-He then gives Ted another stone, daring him to do the same.
-The rhino awakens as Ted nears, causing him to flee.
-Kipoin, Morogo’s father, scolds him for neglecting his goat herding duties and Morogo says that he will take care of his duties, but he has been learning new stuff from his friends, to which he detests about his new friends, because they are different.

-One day, the trio comes across a cheetah cub whose mother has been killed by a poacher.
+One day, after the trio play soccer and Morogo retrieves the ball from a sleeping rhino, Morogo's father, Kipoin scolds him for neglecting his goat herding duties and Morogo says that he will take care of his duties, but he has been learning new stuff from his friends, to which he detests about his new friends, because they are different.
+Later, the trio comes across a cheetah cub whose mother has been killed by a poacher.
 Susan insists they take the cub home as it's the only way for her to survive and their parents reluctantly decide to keep her, where she becomes the household pet.
 Six months later, however, the Johnson family convince the children to free Duma and train her to hunt according to the advice of an Australian game warden named Larry before their vacation is over.